MarkStrickland562/AngularEventPlanner/README.md

 * Develop views for showing data for all model classes.
 * Develop functional CRUD views for Events.
+* Create pipes for use by the Search components.
 * Add basic styling in a single page.
-* Add routes for the components.

 #### Part Two (Week #2)
+* Add routes for the components and convert to routing.
-* Complete development of all CRUD views.
+* Complete development of CRUD and Search functionality for all classes.
-* Move the data to a database.
+* Convert the mock data into JSON and load the data into a Firebase database.
 * Add services and dependency-injection for accessing the database.
 * Add deployment to Firebase.
 * Add an API call.
 * Add user authentication
-* Add route guards
-* Add styling.
+* Incorporate the styling from the C# project.

 ## Technical Architecture